When researching your next new or used vehicle purchase it’s a good idea to consider which one comes with the best vehicle warranty.

-- Hybrid/Electrical powertrain coverage is also provided for a separate term and varies amongst automakers, but most are around 8 years/160,000km.
+- Hybrid/electrical powertrain coverage is also provided for a separate term and varies among automakers, but most are around 8 years/160,000 km.

-- Some manufacturers provide varying terms of coverage for certain components such as emissions, radio systems, batteries and other wear parts.
+- Some manufacturers provide varying terms of coverage for certain components such as emissions, radio systems, batteries and other wearable parts.

-Which car comes with the best car warranty in Canada?
-That goes to Mitsubishi offering the overall best vehicle warranty at terms of 5 years/100,000 km for the comprehensive coverage and the best powertrain warranty at 10 years/160,000 km.
-You can decide for yourself which car company has the best vehicle warranty depending on what your needs are.
-A list of the current coverage each manufacturer offers for its comprehensive and powertrain warranties is provided at the end of this blog to help you determine which car has the best warranty for you.
+That goes to Mitsubishi, offering the overall best vehicle warranty at terms of 5 years/100,000 km for the comprehensive coverage and the best powertrain warranty at 10 years/160,000 km.
+For comparison sake, a list of the current coverage each manufacturer offers for its comprehensive and powertrain warranties is provided at the end of this blog.

-Regardless of the type of vehicle considered, you may notice that all the manufacturers warranty’s have something in common: coverage generally expires long before it is truly needed.
-Each manufacturer has determined when they can offer protection without having to charge for it and this equates to what is known as manufacturers warranty.
+Regardless of the type of vehicle considered, you may notice that all the manufacturer warranties have something in common: coverage generally expires long before it is truly needed.
+Each manufacturer has determined when they can offer protection without having to charge for it, and this equates to what is known as manufacturer’s warranty.
 Once the time or distance allowed has been exceeded, an extended warranty is needed for further coverage.

-- A third-party warranty, most likely in form of an insurance policy
+- A third-party warranty, most likely in the form of an insurance policy

 - Extended coverage from the manufacturer, most likely in a “service contract”

-What is often misunderstood at this point is that the automotive dealer is selling a policy or contract for which they have no overview or administration role in the event of a claim.
+What is often misunderstood at this point is that the automotive dealer is selling a policy or contract for which they have no overview or administrative role in the event of a claim.
 The sales agent has a laundry list of tactics and years of sales training to earn a commission.
 Car buyers should look online for alternatives and ask a lot of questions.
 Don’t feel pressured to immediately buy the extended warranty at the time your purchasing your new vehicle, as you usually have 30 days or more to make a decision.

 Here are some things you should be concerned about:

-- Offer of a “no claim credit”— If it sounds to good to be true it usually is.
-Typically you pay a premium for this and getting the money back is rarely a straightforward process and might require the purchase of a new vehicle from the same dealer.
+- Offer of a “no claim credit”— If it sounds too good to be true, it usually is.
+Typically, you pay a premium for this, and getting the money back is rarely a straightforward process and might require the purchase of a new vehicle from the same dealer.